segmentio/segment-docs/src/guides/usage-and-billing/startup-program.md

 If you go over the total credit applied, you will be charged for the additional usage for that month.

 **What happens when my credits expire?**
-Once you’ve used your total credits, you might be eligible to renew for another year at a discounted rate.
+Once you've used your total credits, you might be eligible to renew for another year at a discounted rate.
 Otherwise, we can talk about options for upgrading your plan.

 **How do I get the startup partner deals?**
 Once you've been accepted to the Segment Startup Program, you can apply for the partner deals using [this form](http://bit.ly/segment-deal-redeem).
 (You can view a list of the available deals [here](https://bit.ly/segment-partner-deals).)